 Supply Chain Optimization

 Amazon has a vast and complex supply chain, with millions of products being shipped to customers around the world.
 To manage this process efficiently, Amazon uses AI to optimize its supply chain in a number of ways.
 This includes forecasting demand for products, optimizing inventory levels, and routing orders to the most efficient fulfillment centers.
-For example, Amazon uses AI and ML to predict which products will be popular in the future and to adjust its inventory levels accordingly.
+For example, Amazon Artificial Intelligence and ML to predict which products will be popular in the future and to adjust its inventory levels accordingly.
 This helps reduce waste and ensure that customers receive their orders in a timely manner.

 With millions of transactions taking place on its platform every day, Amazon is at risk of fraudulent activity.
 To protect its customers and its own interests, Amazon uses AI for detecting and blocking suspicious account activity, as well as identifying and removing fraudulent listings.
 For example, if a customer's account is accessed from a new location, the AI system might flag this as suspicious activity and require the customer to verify their identity before allowing them to make a purchase.